marcoevang/camilladsp-setrate/README.md

 <ins>This feature has only been tested with USB playback devices</ins>.

 ## Context
 I have tested **_camilladsp-setrate_**  on my Raspberry Pi 4 in gadget mode with its USB-C port configured for audio capture.
 I expect it may also work on other boards supporting USB gadget mode, such as Raspberry Pi Zero, Raspberry Pi 3A+, Raspberry Pi CM4 and BeagleBones.
-Feel free to experiment with other types of capture devices as well.
+Feel free to do your own experiments with other types of capture devices.

+It should be noted that drivers for devices other than USB gadgets may not feature the alsa control that provides information on sample rate change.
 This project was developed on DietPi 64-bit.
 It should also work on other Debian-based Linux distributions and arguably on other Linux flavors as well.
 The software is coded in C language with use of the *alsa* and *libwebsockets* C API's.

 ## Requirements